• Skip to primary navigation

 In its last of its planned major capital projects, Codman Community Farms will relocated its farm store to a much larger space in an adjacent barn.

-The store once occupied a corner of C barn and expanded to more of the barn during the pandemic, sine it offered an open-air space with in cashiers.
+The store once occupied a corner of C barn and expanded to more of the barn during the pandemic, since it offered an open-air space with no cashiers.
 It will move to the front of B barn to the north.
 That space was used mainly for hay storage in past years, but is now used for general storage and operations for the farm store since the farm no longer offers retail sales of hay, said Caroline Fiore, CCF president.
 This will open up the main C barn again for community use.

 “The improved Farm Store space will be designed in a way that honors the character of the historic barn while providing critical infrastructure updates,” Fiore said.
 One of the primary goals is providing an insulated, cli ate-controlled space for the store staff and customers as well as back-end operations and a multi-purpose work area for all Codman employees Farm store staff work in two different locations: B barn for storage and prep, and C barn for the retail space.